sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-whatsapp-acs.md

 ## Prerequisites

 - Channels are provisioned in your environment.
 Learn more in [provision channels](../implement/provision-channels.md).
-- You Have an Azure account with an active subscription.
+- You have an Azure account with an active subscription.
 Make sure that the Azure subscription and Dynamics 365 account are in the same tenant.
 Learn more at [Create an account for free](https://azure.microsoft.com/pricing/purchase-options/azure-account).
    - Create or use an existing Azure Communication Services resource.
-Learn more at [Create and manage Communication Services resources](/azure/communication-services/quickstarts/create-communication-resource).
+Learn more in [Create and manage Communication Services resources](/azure/communication-services/quickstarts/create-communication-resource).
     - Obtain a phone number that can send and receive SMS.
 You have several options:
        - Purchase a phone number or import one from Azure Communication Services.
-Learn more in [Get and manage phone number](/azure/communication-services/quickstarts/telephony/get-phone-number) or [import phone numbers](/dynamics365/customer-service/administer/voice-channel-sync-from-acs?context=/dynamics365/contact-center/context/administer-context)
+Learn more in [Get and manage phone number](/azure/communication-services/quickstarts/telephony/get-phone-number) or [import phone numbers](/dynamics365/customer-service/administer/voice-channel-sync-from-acs?context=/dynamics365/contact-center/context/administer-context).
        - Bring a phone number from your provider.
 Learn more in [Bring your own carrier](/dynamics365/customer-service/administer/voice-channel-bring-your-own-number?context=/dynamics365/contact-center/context/administer-context).
-       -Migrate your existing WhatsApp business accounts with phone number.
+       -    Migrate your existing WhatsApp business accounts with phone number.
    - Set up Advanced Messaging for WhatsApp.
 Learn more in [Advanced Messaging for WhatsApp in Azure Communication Services](/azure/communication-services/concepts/advanced-messaging/whatsapp/whatsapp-overview) and [Register WhatsApp business account](/azure/communication-services/quickstarts/advanced-messaging/whatsapp/connect-whatsapp-business-account).
    - Set up Event Grid with Microsoft Entra app authentication.
 Learn more in [Handle Advanced Messaging events](/azure/communication-services/quickstarts/advanced-messaging/whatsapp/handle-advanced-messaging-events) and [Deliver events to Microsoft Entra protected endpoints](/azure/event-grid/secure-webhook-delivery).